shsagir/play-area-sync/docs/install-laravel-5-pro.md

 # 6. Add fortrabbit as a remote
 $ git remote add fortrabbit {{ssh-user}}@deploy.{{region}}.frbit.com:{{app-name}}.git

-# 7. Push changes to fortrabbit
+# 7. Initial push and upstream
 $ git push -u fortrabbit master
 # this will install Laravel on remote and take another while

-# the next deployments will be much faster
+# The next deployments will be much faster
+# 8. Push from now on only
+$ git push
 ```

 **Got an error?** Please see the [access troubleshooting](/access-methods#toc-troubleshooting). **Did it work?** Cool, when this is done, you can visit your App URL in the browser to see the Laravel welcome screen: